DPS Rankings / Tier List for Phase 5 of TBC Classic

 C-Tier Classes and Specializations

-These are the weaker DPS specializations for the beginning of TBC Classic, but they are still required.
+These are the weaker DPS specializations for this point of TBC Classic, but they are still required.
 These are the DPS specializations that you will always see exactly one of.
 While they themselves are not very strong, they all bring some specific buff or debuff that makes them worth a raid spot but never worth a second raid spot.

 Balance Druids have come a long way since WoW Classic, but are unfortunately still a bit lacking compared to other DPS specs.
 Balance Druids simply lack the damage output that other ranged specializations bring, but they make up for it with incredible utility, buffs, and an important debuff.
 Every raid will want at least one Balance Druid primarily for Improved Faerie Fire, which gives the entire raid +3% chance to hit on the debuffed target.
 Additionally, Balance Druids give their whole party an additional 5% spell Critical Strike chance from Moonkin Form, which is incredibly valuable in caster groups.
 Thus, Balance Druids are C-tier as they are brought specifically and exclusively for raid buffs.